sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 ![Figure 13](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-13.png)

 This is exactly what we're looking for!
 Change the color to match the other visualizations, and rename the graph to something descriptive.
+Don't forget to only display data from 2024.

 ![Figure 14](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-14.png)

+#### Step 3: Creating the Dashboard

+Now comes the best part!